Mikejo5000/vsts-docs-pr/docs/work/work-items/work-item-form-controls.md

 ![Work item form to track features or user stories](../backlogs/_img/add-work-item-vsts-user-story-form.png)

 > [!NOTE]
->Depending on the process chosen when the team project was created&mdash;[Scrum](./guidance/scrum-process.md), [Agile](./guidance/agile-process.md), or [CMMI](./guidance/cmmi-process.md)&mdash;the types of work items you can create will differ.
+>Depending on the process chosen when the project was created&mdash;[Scrum](./guidance/scrum-process.md), [Agile](./guidance/agile-process.md), or [CMMI](./guidance/cmmi-process.md)&mdash;the types of work items you can create will differ.
 For example, backlog items may be called product backlog items (Scrum), user stories (Agile), or requirements (CMMI).
 All three are similar: they describe the customer value to deliver and the work to be performed.
 >
 > For an overview of all three processes, see [Choose a process](./guidance/choose-process.md).